cookiecutter/cookiecutter-django/docs/developing-locally-docker.rst

 This can take a while, especially the first time you run this particular command on your development system::

-    $ docker-compose -f local.yml build
+    $ docker-compose build

-Generally, if you want to emulate production environment use ``production.yml`` instead.
+Generally, if you want to emulate production environment use ``docker-compose.prod.yml`` instead.
 And this is true for any other actions you might need to perform: whenever a switch is required, just do it!

 Run the Stack